kcmr/babel-plugin-transform-object-destructuring-to-dot-notation/README.md

 # babel-plugin-transform-object-destructuring-to-dot-notation

-Replaces identifiers from a destructured object by the corresponding object dot notation.
+Replaces identifiers from a destructured object by its object dot notation.

 **Input:**